Production AI Architecture at Scale

 Moving beyond prototypes to architected, governed and economically viable production systems.

-The case studies reflect this lifecycle: value selection, architecture at scale, secure GenAI by design, independent assessment, compliance readiness, and governed agent autonomy.
+The case studies reflect this lifecycle: architecture at scale, AI security architecture, independent assessment, governed agent autonomy, compliance readiness, and value selection.